Mrt134/Experimental/1.0luminadocumentation/_build/html/_sources/luminaplugins.txt

 :numref:`Figure %s: Application Launcher <luminadesktopplugin1>` This
 icon is the result of using the Application Launcher to add a link to the "Lumina Desktop Information" application on the desktop.
+Clicking the Application Launcher option allows the user to select a single application to add to the desktop area as a "quick launch" icon.

 Desktop button for launching an application.